What to watch on Prime Video: The best shows streaming right now

 Number of seasons: 2

-Undone, the rotoscope-animated series from Raphael Bob-Waksberg and Kate Purdy, follows Alma Winograd-Diaz (Rosa Salazar), a young woman who wakes from a car accident to find she’s become unstuck in time and space.
+Undone, the rotoscope-animated series from Raphael Bob-Waksberg and Kate Purdy, centers on Alma Winograd-Diaz (Rosa Salazar), a young woman who wakes from a car accident to find she’s become unstuck in time and space.
 Per Jenna Scherer’s review of the show’s second season, the project is “a hallucinogenic family dramedy that’s made to be seen and experienced, an ouroboros devouring its own tail—and enjoying every bite.”

 A Very English Scandal (BBC One/Prime Video: 2018)